ThomasWangY/IVPT/README.md

 * Run `python utils/img_aug.py --data_path /path/to/source_codes/datasets/cub200_cropped` to augment the training set.
 Note that `/path/to/source_codes/datasets/cub200_cropped` should be an absolute path.
 This will create an augmented training set in the following directory: `datasets/cub200_cropped/train_cropped_augmented/`.

 ## 🧪 Training and Evaluation
+We use 4 NVIDIA RTX A6000 GPUs for training.
 Please refer to [INSTRUCTION.md](INSTRUCTION.md) for detailed instructions on the training command.

+Among them, `--n_pro` parameter specifies the prototype numbers at different layers.
+For example,  17,14,11,8,5 indicates 17 prototypes at the 9-th layer, 14 prototypes at the 10-th layer, 11 prototypes at the 11-th layer, 8 prototypes at the 12-th layer, and 5 prototypes for the final classification.

+If you have a different number of GPUs for training, please modify `--nproc_per_node` parameter.

 ```sh
 # model training